This feature is only available to Overgrad Pro customers. Please connect with an Overgrad rep if you are interested in learning more.

 - On this page, you will see a few things (assuming you have colleges you have marked as Accepted).
 The first is the Financial Aid Settings.
 The different fields are explained below:

-- Estimated Family Contribution (EFC): You can find this number on your completed FAFSA documentation.
+- Student Aid Index (SAI): You can find this number on your FAFSA Submission Summary.
 If you did not complete the FAFSA, you can leave this blank.

-- Use EFC or MAX for Family Contribution?: If you have entered values in your EFC and MAX fields, you can toggle this switch to indicate what value you want to use in the table and graphs below.
+- Use SAI or MAX for Family Contribution?: If you have entered values in your SAI and MAX fields, you can toggle this switch to indicate what value you want to use in the table and graphs below.